jbachlombardo/donny2020/README.md

 It's deployed to Heroku and runs off <a href="http://docs.tweepy.org/en/latest/">Tweepy</a>.

-Enjoy, for as long as it's allowed to live: <a href="https://twitter.com/DonnyDonny2020">@DonnyDonny2020</a>
+Enjoy, for as long as it's allowed to live: <a href="https://twitter.com/DonnyDonny2020/with_replies">@DonnyDonny2020</a>

-*(Note: Navigate to the "Tweets & Replies" tab to see the tweets.)*

 #### Update 15-03-20